Supporting UNICEF From Within the United States

 Our volunteers are dedicated supporters of all ages and backgrounds living in the U.S. who educate, advocate and fundraise on behalf of UNICEF in their communities.
 Our vast network of volunteers have increased awareness on issues of child survival, advocated for children's rights, and raised or leveraged funds for UNICEF for over 60 years.
 If you have any questions, please contact us at firstname.lastname@example.org.

 Volunteers have an opportunity to receive support from our UNICEF Global Citizenship Fellows around the country.
 If you are a young professional, applications are now open for the Global Citizenship Fellowship.
 Learn more about becoming a Fellow by registering today for a Webinar Info Session.

 As a volunteer, you can:

-Educate yourself and others to learn about UNICEF’s work in over 190 countries and territories and how you can take action right here in the United States.
+Learn about UNICEF’s work in over 190 countries and territories and how you, friends, family and community members can take action right here in the United States.

 - Get started by attending one of our online volunteer trainings.

 - Whether you are a teacher, parent or a volunteer passionate about education, TeachUNICEF provides free resources that can be shared with any child in your community on world issues.